 Oral Cancer in West Palm Beach, FL

-Locations in Jupiter and Palm Beach Gardens, FL
+Locations in Jupiter, Palm Beach Gardens, and Royal Palm Beach

 Approximately 54,000 people are diagnosed with some form of oral cancer each year.
 Many of these individuals first discover their cancer during a routine oral screening, which can be performed at South Florida Oral and Maxillofacial Surgery for patients in Jupiter, West Palm Beach, Palm Beach Gardens, and other nearby areas in Florida.

 Accounting for approximately two percent of all cancers, oral cancer can affect any area of the mouth, including the gums, tongue, soft palate of the mouth, or inside the cheeks; cancer of the larynx is sometimes considered oral cancer as well.
 In its earliest stages, mouth cancer is difficult to identify, and may therefore not be noticed until it is causing extreme discomfort.
 As such, regular oral exams are encouraged in order to catch it before it has an opportunity to spread.